4.1 Definition of the

 Let us

-that a clock in outer space records a difference of clock displays
+consider that a clock in outer space records a difference of clock

-Mercury or outer space.
-For a phenomenon taking place in outer space, a
+outer space.
+For a phenomenon taking place in outer space, a time

 4.12 |

-number of seconds shown by the outer space clock
+is the number of seconds shown by the outer space

 is due to the units of time DCDo.s.(S).

-refers to the location where the phenomenon takes place (this is
+location where the phenomenon takes place (this is different from

 4.13 |